Contrast-Security-OSS/docs/content/troubleshooting/java/installation/NoClassDefFoundError.md

 * OSGi applications should only use the Java 1.5 agent, which has the same functionality as the Java agent but doesn't auto-update.

-* Starting with version 3.5.4, you can try running with -Dcontrast.automaticbootdelegation, which will attempt to supplement classloading behavior to increase the visibility of Contrast agent classes.
+* Starting with version 3.5.4, you can try running with `-Dcontrast.automaticbootdelegation`, which will attempt to supplement classloading behavior to increase the visibility of Contrast agent classes.